pascallaliberte/customcharts.dev/src/index.md

 ### What's been OUT

 * Charts: styled, performant, clear, well-coded

+It's time for charts to go back in the IN section.

 <div class="mt-4">
 <a class="cta-btn text-1xl px-4 py-1 text-white no-underline" href="#availability">See when I'm available...</a>